Devoted Exclusively To Legal Ethics And State Bar Matters Since 1989

-Legal Ethics Advice and Counsel
+Legal Ethics Advice And Counsel

-I help attorneys stay out of trouble with the State Bar by providing experienced counsel on legal ethics and the law of lawyering.
+I help attorneys stay out of trouble with The State Bar of California by providing experienced counsel on legal ethics and the law of lawyering.
 The consequences of even minor discipline can be serious.
 Ethical issues that might not be a matter of discipline can be costly, such as a disqualification motion, a fee dispute or a malpractice claim.

-I help bar applicants who are facing issues with the Committee of Bar Examiners effectively state their case for admission.
-The Committee’s moral character process is opaque and difficult to understand for the uninitiated.
+I also help bar applicants who are facing issues with the Committee of Bar Examiners state their case for admission effectively.
+The committee's moral character process is opaque and difficult to understand for the uninitiated.
 It takes its role as gatekeeper to the profession very seriously and may view criminal convictions or academic discipline as serious barriers to admission.